 Several indications can be deduced.
 First, there are more Electro-Optics tools available than Radio Frequencies tools.
 Man In the Loop simulation tools are very popular on the market.
-In the professional class, there are no so many tools available.
-For Man In the Loop simulation and HardWare In the Loop simulation, only GPU/rasterization technique is used.
-In priority, RAY/ray-tracing technique is used for radar.
+In the professional class, there are no so many tools

 5. SE-WORKBENCH